intermountainneuroimaging/hierarchy-curator/README.md

 		file_.update_info({'curated': True})
 	...
 	def validate_file(self, file_):
-		"""Checks to see if a file has already been curated""" return file_.info.get('curated', False)
+		"""Returns True if file needs curation, False otherwise""" return not file_.info.get('curated', False)
 ```

 As shown in the `validate_file` method, the method should return `True` if the
-container does not need to be curated and `False` if it does.
+container does need to be curated and `False` if it does not.

 ### Input files
 There are many cases where custom curation may require the use of input files.